enfiskutensykkel/ssd-gpu-dma/README.md

-libdisnvme = Dolphin + Nvidia CUDA + NVM Express
+libnvm: A library for building userspace NVM Express drivers
 ==============================================================================
-Build custom userspace NVM Express drivers with CUDA support.

 This library is intended to allow userspace programs to control and manage NVM Express (NVMe) disk controllers through an easy-to-use API.
 The motivation is to provide a userspace library your CUDA applications and other programs